sunpy/sunpy/docs/dev_guide/contents/pr_review_procedure.rst

 * `codecov/project (CodeCov) <https://codecov.io/gh/sunpy/sunpy/>`_: Checks how many lines of the code lack test coverage in sunpy overall.

 * `pre-commit - pr <https://pre-commit.ci>`__: Checks the code style checks have passed.
-This CI will automatically fix style issues by commenting ``pre-commit.ci autofix`` on it's own line in a comment on the PR.
+This CI will automatically fix style issues by commenting ``pre-commit.ci autofix`` on its own line in a comment on the PR.

 It is common to see some of these checks fail.
 This can be happen due to a change that has broken a test (should be fixed) or a remote server has failed (might have to wait for it to come back).